torquebox/torquebox.org/drafts/DRAFT-using-rvm-with-torquebox-2.md

 # Installing TorqueBox
-With 2.0 we've introduced [torquebox-server] a gem that makes installation a breeze, [torquebox-server], which includes all of the torquebox-* gems and a copy of JBoss AS7.
+With 2.0 we've introduced [torquebox-server] a gem that makes installation a breeze.
+It includes all of the torquebox-* gems and a copy of JBoss AS7.
 Because AS7 is pretty large on it's own, you'll need to tell JRuby to give it a little more memory.
 And because we're still in beta, be sure to provide the `--pre` flag.

     $ rvm jruby-1.6.5@torquebox
     $ jruby -J-Xmx1024m -S gem install torquebox-server --pre